 Control4 Central Controller and HVAC

-Before we move forward to explore the actual integration and control, let's start by discussing the relevant thermostats.
+Before we move on to explore the actual integration and control, let's start by discussing the relevant thermostats.

 Five Wire Thermostats

-A thermostat is an integral part of the unitary HVAC system, which requires control, brain, and logic components to maintain a set point temperature.
+A thermostat is an integral part of a unitary HVAC system, which requires control, a 'brain', and logic components to maintain set-point temperatures.

 The traditional thermostat is the decision maker of the system, the 'brain', which engages with the air conditioning system using the well-known 5-wire configuration: